1892–93 Rangers F.C. season

-The 1892–93 season is the 19th season of competitive football by Rangers.
+The 1892–93 season was the 19th season of competitive football by Rangers.

 Overview

 Rangers played a total of 21 competitive matches during the 1892–93 season.
 They finished second in the Scottish League behind first-time winners Celtic, with a record of 12 wins from 18 matches.

 The club ended the season without the Scottish Cup after being beaten at the quarter-final stage by St Bernard's, 3–2.
 They had previously defeated Annbank United and Dumbarton during the cup run.

 Rangers reached the finals of both the Glasgow Cup and the Glasgow Merchants' Charity Cup and played both against Celtic, winning the Glasgow Cup 3-1 and losing the Charity Cup 5-0.

 Results

 All results are written with Rangers' score first.